December 30, 2009

 Shirin Polow - Persian Sweet Rice

 شیرین پلو Shirin polow - Persian sweet rice is a traditional special-occasion rice dish which is usually served with chicken and goes well with turkey too.
 This delicious sweet rice is perfect for Thanksgiving dinner.
 Thanksgiving is all about getting together with the people you love and care about.
-Spending time together, telling stories, laughing, giving thanks and of course eating delicious food and mouth-watering sweets.
-Like many Iranians I do add my own Persian cooking touches to the Thanksgiving menu.
+Spending time together, telling stories, laughing, giving thanks, and of course eating delicious food and mouth-watering sweets.
+Like many Iranians, I do add my own Persian cooking touches to the Thanksgiving menu.
 I feel the meal is not complete if there's no Persian-style rice to go with it!

 Shirin Polow - Persian Sweet Rice